Web3Auth/web3auth-swift-sdk/README.md

 ## 🩹 Examples

-Checkout the examples for your preferred blockchain and platform in our [examples repository](https://github.com/Web3Auth/examples/)
+Checkout the examples for your preferred blockchain and platform in our [examples](https://web3auth.io/docs/examples)

 ## 🌐 Demo